Where will the statue go?

 WHO WE ARE

-Tessa is a Sussex-based journalist and social historian, whose 2018 book, Mrs Pankhurst’s Purple Feather, uncovered the story of the women who founded the RSPB.
+Tessa is a Sussex-based journalist and social historian, whose book Etta Lemon – The Woman Who Saved the Birds uncovers the story of the women who founded the RSPB (first published as Mrs Pankhurst's Purple Feather in 2018).
 ‘When I started researching the RSPB’s surprising eco-feminist roots it was very difficult to discover anything about Emily Williamson.
 Finding her photograph, via her great nephew Sir Patrick Bateson, was a revelation.
-When you have a face, you have a personality — and then you have a story.
 Without this image, there would be no statue campaign.’

-Andrew was responsible for instigating and running the high-profile campaign to bring a statue of Emmeline Pankhurst to the centre of Manchester (pictured below), a competition won by sculptor Hazel Reeves.
+Andrew was responsible for instigating and running the campaign to bring a statue of Emmeline Pankhurst to the centre of Manchester (pictured below).
 A Manchester City Councillor who has represented Didsbury East since 2011, he’s a strong believer in the power of community.
-‘One of the most successful elements of The Emmeline Pankhurst campaign was the public engagement in choosing the design.
-With this new project we hope that thousands of members of the RSPB and other members of the public will give us their views.’
+‘We hope that thousands of members of the RSPB and other members of the public will give us their views.’

 Melissa Bateson is a Professor of Ethology at Newcastle University with a specialism in starling behaviour.